Thermochemistry and Energetics

 Adiabatic Reactions

 Adiabatic reactions are carried out in a closed system where no heat is exchanged with the surroundings.
-The change in enthalpy of the reaction can be directly measured by the change in temperature.
+Ideally, the change in enthalpy of the reaction can be directly measured by the change in temperature.

 Isothermal Reactions